40Digits/gulp-eta/README.md

 ***

 Eta is made to work inside of any framework.
-Start your project however you'd like; Rails, Express, WordPress, etc. Then follow these steps.
+Start your project however you'd like; Rails, Express, WordPress, etc.

+### 0. Don't Clone this repo

+Eta is designed to be installed through NPM - no cloning or downloading required!
+Just `cd` into your project/theme and follow these steps.

 ### 1. Install Gulp